KristianColville1/raza-noodles/README.md

 <details>
 <summary>Landing page</summary>
 <br>
 On the main home page is the logo and logo fade design.

     The user can see a contact number and address.

-The scroll icon one brings the user to the next section and it has an arrow to indicate the direction of navigation.
+    The scroll icon one brings the user to the next section and it has an arrow to indicate the direction of navigation and is helped with the use of a CSS animation I implemented.

 The menu bar features in the top right corner, this is a mordern and intuitive design.

     The logo is also present in the top left corner and has a link to the home page.

     All sections, internal links and external links are either present on the landing page or can be indicated to.

 ![Landing page](/assets/images/features/landing-page.png)
 <br>